Mossy River

 Mossy River is a river in the Canadian province of Saskatchewan.
 The river's source is east of Little Bear Lake and north-east of Narrow Hills Provincial Park in a hilly plateau called Cub Hills.
 The river travels through hills, boreal forest, and muskeg for about 100 kilometres en route to its mouth in the Saskatchewan River Delta.
 Highway 920 is the only road to access the mainstem of the river and there are no communities nor settlements along the course of the river.

 Description

 Mossy River begins at a small lake in the Cub Hills, just east of Little Bear Lake.
 Over 10,000 years ago at the end of the last ice age, the retreating glaciers shaped the landforms of the Cub Hills forming the valleys, lakes, and streams.
 The Mossy River flows east out of the hills through a glacier formed valley and into flatter land characterised by muskeg and boreal forest.
 The river meets Highway 920 as it flows out of the hills and is then met by Scarth River.
-From the Cub Hills, the river travels in a south-eastly direction, being met by several other tributaries, including McDougal Creek, South Mossy River, and Brougham Creek, on its way to one of North America's largest inland fresh water deltas, the Saskatchewan River Delta.
+From the Cub Hills, the river travels in a south-easterly direction, being met by several other tributaries, including McDougal Creek, South Mossy River, and Brougham Creek, on its way to one of North America's largest inland fresh water deltas, the Saskatchewan River Delta.